 Shelley R. Sliger is recognized by Continental Who's Who

-FORT WAYNE, Ind., May 16, 2018 /PRNewswire/ -- Shelley R. Sliger is recognized by Continental Who's Who as a 2018 Professional Woman of The Year in the field of Manufacturing at Heritage Food Service Group, Inc.
+FORT WAYNE, Ind., May 21, 2018 /PRNewswire/ -- Shelley R. Sliger is recognized by Continental Who's Who as a 2018 Professional Woman of The Year in the field of distribution at Heritage Foodservice Group, Inc.

-With 20+ years of experience in the industry and ten years in her current role in Human Resource Manager at Heritage, Shelley R. Sliger is seasoned human resources professional that is notorious for her outstanding contributions to the field.
+With 20+ years of experience in the industry and ten years in her current role as Human Resources Manager at Heritage, Sliger is a seasoned human resources professional that is notorious for her outstanding contributions to the field.
 Spending most of her time working in employee management from final interviews, to employee issues, to terminations, Sliger is involved in all levels of assisting employees in their daily endeavors.
 Overseer of six employees, in her current capacity Sliger is responsible for 350+ employees, spread over four branches throughout the United States.
-She also specializes in the areas of ADP payroll, employee benefits, HR handbook, policies, management, new hire orientations, workers compensation, workforce planning and much more.
+She works closely with the Executive team in strategic planning when it comes to adding and closing branches and making changes within departments.
+She also specializes in the areas of ADP payroll, employee benefits, HR handbook, policies, management, new hire orientations, workers compensation, workforce planning, and much more.
+Sliger is also Chair to the Wellness Committee, Charity Committee, and Emergency Response Team at Heritage.

-Early in her career, Sliger attained her Bachelor of Arts in Business Management from Indiana Wesleyan University in 2006.
+Early in her career, Sliger attained her Bachelor of Arts in Business Management from Indiana Wesleyan University.
 Upon attending the International Business College, Sliger also obtained her certification in Administrative Assistant and Secretarial Science.
+Prior to Heritage, she worked at Pretzels, Inc. for 9 years and Mattel, Inc. for 12 years.

-In an effort to further enhance her expertise in Human Resources Management, Sliger is an esteemed member of the Society for Human Resource Management; Northeast Indiana Human Resources Association; Indiana Chamber of Commerce and National Association of Professional Women.
-Sliger is Chair to the Wellness, Charity, and Emergency Response Teams at Heritage.
+In an effort to further enhance her expertise in Human Resources Management, Sliger is an esteemed member of the Society for Human Resource Management; Northeast Indiana Human Resources Association; Indiana Chamber of Commerce, and National Association of Professional Women.

-When she is not working, Sliger enjoys spending quality time with her family, her pets, and scrapbooking.

 For more information, please visit https://www.heritageparts.com/.